-Guarantees and Indemnifications - In the ordinary course of its business, the Company makes certain indemnities, commitments and guarantees under which it may be required to make payments in relation to certain transactions.
+Guarantees and Indemnifications - In the ordinary course of its business, the Company makes certain indemnifies, commitments and guarantees under which it may be required to make payments in relation to certain transactions.
 The Company, as permitted under Delaware law and in accordance with its Bylaws, indemnifies its officers and directors for certain events or occurrences, subject to certain limits, while the officer or director is or was serving at the Company's request in such capacity.
 The term of the indemnification period is for the officer's or director's lifetime.
 The maximum amount of potential future indemnification is unlimited; however, the Company has a director and officer insurance policy that may enable it to recover a portion of any future amounts paid.
 The Company believes the fair value of these indemnification agreements is minimal.
-The Company has not recorded any liability for these indemnities in the accompanying consolidated balance sheets.
-However, the Company accrues for losses for any known contingent liability, including those that may arise from indemnification provisions, when future payment is probable.
+The Company has not recorded any liability for these indemnification provisions, when future payment is probable.
 No such losses have been recorded to date.